 Developers who release these website updates are doing so to patch vulnerabilities they might have found.
 When you maintain your site’s security, it becomes harder for hackers to compromise your business and easier for customers to entrust their monetary assets to you.

-Now that you know what to look out for when monitoring website maintenance for your business, you’ll need a plan for each task based on how often they need to be updated:
+Now that you've made your website and you know what to look out for when monitoring website maintenance for your business, you’ll need to create a list of tasks to work into your schedule.

 With Google Analytics you gain access to information about how people are reaching your website and using it.
 You can do weekly website maintenance checks by logging in to your Google Analytics account to track traffic, thereby understanding your site’s performance and identifying areas of improvement.